vectorlyte/Portfolio-Site/README.md

 # My Portfolio Site

 All coded by me.
-At this time it only uses vanilla js.
+At this time the site only uses vanilla js.